Robert Conquest: The Harvest of Sorrow (1986)

-In 1986 Conquest published The Harvest of Sorrow: Soviet Collectivisation and the Terror-Famine, dealing with the collectivization of agriculture in Ukraine and elsewhere in the USSR, under Stalin's direction in 1929–31, and the resulting famine, in which millions of peasants died due to starvation, deportation to labor camps, and execution.
+In 1986 Conquest published The Harvest of Sorrow: Soviet Collectivization and the Terror-Famine, dealing with the collectivization of agriculture in Ukraine and elsewhere in the USSR, under Stalin's direction in 1929–31, and the resulting famine, in which millions of peasants died due to starvation, deportation to labor camps, and execution.
 In this book, Conquest supported the view that the famine was a planned act of genocide.
 According to historians Stephen Wheatcroft and R. W. Davies, "Conquest holds that Stalin wanted the famine... and that the Ukrainian famine was deliberately inflicted for its own sake."
 Nevertheless, he wrote to them in a letter in 2003 that "Stalin purposely inflicted the 1933 famine?
 No. What I argue is that with resulting famine imminent, he could have prevented it, but put 'Soviet interest' other than feeding the starving first thus consciously abetting it."

 Stalin and the Kirov Murder (1989)

 For the Trotskyists, Kirov's murder was the Stalinist equivalent of the Reichstag fire, deliberately started by the Nazis to justify the arrest of German Communists.
 The Trotskyist-Menshevik view became the dominant one among western historians, popularised in Robert Conquest's influential books.

 In The Great Terror, Conquest already undermined the official Soviet story of conspiracy and treason.
 Conquest placed the murder in 1934 of the Leningrad party boss, Sergei Kirov, one of Stalin's inner circle, as the key to the mechanism of terror.

 He returned to this in Stalin and the Kirov Murder (1989), where he argued that Stalin not only sanctioned Kirov's assassination, but used it as a justification for the terror that culminated in 1937-38, though no evidence has been found to confirm Stalin's role in the murder.